 We note that the Applicant has received FAA Determination letters that indicate that the turbines would not cause a hazard to aviation and requiring night-time lighting.
 The Applicant has also entered into an agreement with the AMC to install radar activated night lighting when it is approved by the FAA.
 Aviation safety is of paramount importance when constructing and operating turbines as tall as proposed for this Facility.
 However, if the FAA determines to approve radar activated lighting, we would defer to their expertise.
 Thus, if a Certificate were to be granted in this docket, the Subcommittee would approve the AMC Agreement as a condition of the Certificate.
-The radar activated lighting would serve to mitigate a portion of the Subcommittee does not believe that the use of radar activated lighting sufficiently adds to the mitigation of the aesthetic impact as to warrant the issuance of a Certificate.
+The radar activated lighting would serve to mitigate a portion of the unreasonable adverse effects on the aesthetics of the region.
+However, a majority of the Subcommittee does not believe that the use of radar activated lighting sufficiently adds to the mitigation of the aesthetic impact as to warrant the issuance of a Certificate.